Support Us Button Widget

 Back to the future

-Today Regency Square Mall is still around, but not as it once was.
-Plans to redevelop the mall into a mixed-use space have been in the works for several years now, and the mall was partially razed in 2020.
-Most recently, redevelopment leaders announced a small expansion.
+Today, Regency Square Mall is still around, but not as it once was.
+Plans to redevelop the mall into a mixed-use space have been in progress for many years now, and the mall was partially razed in 2020.

-As for Cloverleaf Mall, it became Stonebridge Shopping Center — a multi-use center with Kroger, restaurants, and specialty shops.
+As for Cloverleaf Mall, it became Stonebridge Shopping Center — a multi-use outlet with restaurants, specialty shops, and a Kroger.

-Though these malls have changed, Richmond still has a number of other thriving shopping centers where you can make like NSYNC and buy, buy, buy:
+Though these malls have changed, Richmond still has a number of thriving shopping centers that carry on the legacy of in-person retail universes:

 • Willow Lawn | This former indoor mall is now a sprawling shopping center with retail and restaurants.
 Further mixed-use development is also in the cards.